eleda77/eleda77.github.io/docs/vocab_list.md

 **muzzy** - unable to think clearly; confused; blurred, indistinct
 ### N {#header-title-14}
 **nasothek** - a collection of sculpted noses

+**nautch** - a popular court dance performed by girls (known as "nautch girls") in later Mughal and colonial India

 **nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)